werckme/werckmeister/manual.md

 #### Notes
 The syntax is loosely inspired by the [lilypond](http://lilypond.org) notation syntax.
 A note is just a letter followed by a number for its duration.

-*If a note has no duration, the last given duration will be used.*
+*If a note has no duration, the last assigned duration will be used.*

 ```
 c4 d e8 f